in

 Brick

-Enclosed brick patio with rolling screens for sunshade Brick is sturdy, versatile and has a neat and classy look which goes well with any patio enclosure style.
-Bricks can be laid in different pattern design, such as herringbone pattern, running bond or jack-on-jack.
+Brick is sturdy, versatile, and has a neat and classy look, which goes well with any patio enclosure style.
+Bricks can be laid in different pattern designs, such as herringbone pattern, running bond, or jack-on-jack.
+Looking at photos of different brick layouts can help inspire unique design styles and provide an idea about what styles you like best.

 Flagstone

-Enclosed patio with flagstone flooring and retractable screens The roughened surface of flagstones provides excellent traction especially when wet.
-Flagstone are available in various type of stone, color, irregular shapes and usually are one to three inches thick.
-Most common flagstone are sandstone, limestone, bluestone, and quartzite.
+The roughened surface of flagstones provides excellent traction especially when wet.
+Flagstone are available in various type of stone, color, irregular shapes, and usually are one to three inches thick.
+The most common flagstone are sandstone, limestone, bluestone, and quartzite.

 Pavers

-Large enclosed glass patio with interlocking pavers flooring Interlocking pavers fit together like puzzle pieces which can be made to look like brick, cobblestone or cut stone.
+Interlocking pavers fit together like puzzle pieces, which can be made to look like brick, cobblestone, or cut stone.

 Tiles

-Patio enclosure with ceramic floor tile retractable screen walls and gas fireplace The best tiles to use for your enclosed patio are the unglazed ceramic tiles.
-Porcelain unglazed tile are heavy duty and stain resistant.
+The best tiles to use for your enclosed patio are unglazed ceramic tiles.
+Porcelain unglazed tiles are heavy duty and stain resistant.

-For a rustic look, terracotta tiles are best especially for mild climates.
+For a rustic look, terracotta tiles are best, especially for mild climates.
 If you prefer patio flooring with traction, best to go with quarry tiles.
-We recommend applying sealers and coating to your tiles for additional protection from stains and moisture; as well as to enhance their natural color.
+We recommend applying sealers and coating to your tiles for additional protection from stains and moisture, as well as to enhance their natural color.

 Cut stones

-Covered patio with limestone tile flooring These are natural stones cut into square or rectangular shapes used for more formal design treatments such as granite, marble, slate, travertine, limestone, blue stone, phyllite and sandstone.
+These are natural stones cut into square or rectangular shapes used for more formal design treatments, such as granite, marble, slate, travertine, limestone, blue stone, phyllite and sandstone.

 Wood tiles & wood flooring